I’m a senior software engineer, born in Genova, Italy, with a master degree in computer science, in the second half of his forties.

 Famous quotes:

-Golf MK7 Facelift retrofits page
+Golf MK7 Facelift retrofits guides

-- Volkswagen Golf MK7.5 Facelift Blind Spot Assist Retrofit guide
+Volkswagen Golf MK7.5 Facelift Blind Spot Assist Retrofit guide:

 - Volkswagen Golf MK7.5 Facelift Heated Windscreen Retrofit guide

-- Volkswagen Golf MK7.5 Facelift Lane Assist Retrofit guide
+Volkswagen Golf MK7.5 Facelift Lane Assist Retrofit guide

 - General overview video